What Is Game UI?

 UX stands for user experience, and it’s inseparable from UI.
+Game UX is an integral part of the development process.
 One without the other is a half-finished product.

 These definitions barely do the terms justice, but you’re here for inspiration!
 Not for lesson learning!
 So, without further ado, we bring you ten cool examples of game design, from which you should pull some inspiration!